 Potential complications from the Breast Reconstruction procedure include hematoma, infection, asymmetry, and poor wound healing.

-Yes, at our Newport Beach plastic surgery center, we’re is happy to offer patients the ability to finance their Breast Reconstruction through CareCredit.
+Yes, Kessler Plastic Surgery is happy to offer patients the ability to finance their Breast Reconstruction through CareCredit.
 Applications can be submitted online, with instant approval notification.
 Our office also accepts cash and all major credit cards.